How the Program Works

 • Enroll in one research credit per term with the faculty fellow organizing your project and participate in regular meetings with your project team (at least once every two weeks); help develop the project and conduct research under faculty guidance

-• Participate in 3-4 program meetings with all faculty and student fellows in the Spring
+• Participate in a handful of program meetings and events with faculty and student fellows across the year

 What’s in it for Student Fellows?

-• 3 credits total (1 credit for CAS 391 readings course in fall; 1 credit each in fall and spring for Undergraduate Research; together these can add up to an elective course toward your degree)
+• 4 credits total (1 credit for "Engaged Humanities Fundamentals" in fall; 1 credit for Engaged Humanities Futures in spring; 1 credit each in fall and spring for Undergraduate Research; together these can add up to an elective course toward your degree)

 • Experience in undergraduate research and working closely with faculty